Education Abroad Applications

 Education Abroad Pre-Departure Orientation

 All study abroad students are required to attend the Education Abroad Pre-Departure Orientation.
+The semseter-long program orientation is usually scheduled on the first Saturday after the semester ends.

 We will provide a group orientation for education abroad through Providers and individual course orientation for faculty-led programs.